 A town-wide map shows all seven routes, or you can download or print any of the neighborhood maps - East Arlington North, East Arlington South, Arlington Center South, Arlington Heights South, Arlington Heights North, Arlington Center North, and Arlington Center Central.

 In conjunction with the exhibit "A Brook Runs Through It: Arlington's Mill Brook Legacy", Arlington resident Glenn Litton wrote, directed, and produced a short video "Mill Brook Rediscovered".
 The exhibit was organized by and shown at the Old Schwamb Mill in Arlington Heights between September 2018 and June 2019.
 The exhibit and video document nearly 400 years of activity along the brook, from the first water-powered grist mill at what is now Cooke's Hollow through centuries of changing land uses to a look at the corridor today.

-An adapted version of the exhibit will be shown in the Town Hall Gallery, second floor, during the winter of 2020.
+An adapted version of the exhibit will be shown in the Town Hall Gallery, second floor, during the spring of 2020.
 Dates will be announced prior to the opening.

 Experiencing Arlington's Open Spaces

 This application presents an interactive inventory of Arlington's open spaces.
 It is intended to work in concert with the 2015 - 2022 Open Space and Recreation Plan.
 Arlington's natural environment is a precious and limited resource that has been difficult to acquire and maintain, and it needs to be protected ardently.
 Get acquainted with Arlington's open spaces through this application so you can go out and explore these places for yourself.